GoodByCT/DMVER/README.md

-# DSVER
+# DMVER
-DSVER: a Large Dataset of Short Videos for Emotion Recognition
+DMVER: a Large Dataset of Micro Videos for Emotion Recognition